YangletLiu/Seismic_Sensory_Data_Analysis/Readme.md

 run Tubal_TNN.m in the error folder to get the figure

-The figure shows the recovery result of a special seismic traces in the missing slices by using Tubal-Alt-Min algorithm.<br>

 Two m_files in the error folder:
 ==
 1. Tubal_Alt_Min_error.m is used to calculate RSE in the case of different slice missing. <br>